 The content of vitamin C found in organic strawberries is the perfect amount to help combat ear infections.
 It is often recommended by health practitioners to children when trying to overcome an earache.

-Raspberries contain generous amounts of fiber, potassium, manganese, and folate.
+Raspberries pass as natural ear infection remedies as they contain generous amounts of fiber, potassium, manganese, and folate.
 These are all known to work together in order to help the immune system fight or prevent infection.

 What to Avoid?